 - Official test score reports from ETS (if applicable)

-- GRE (Russian and Slavic Studies): GRE general test not required.
+- GRE (Russian and Slavic Studies Russian and Slavic Studies/International Relations): GRE general test not required.
 Please do not send us GRE test scores.
 If you do, while the Graduate School will notify you that the scores were received, the scores will not be reviewed or considered by the department's Admissions Committee.